codan84/json-schema-generics/README.md

 - when generating types we pull all entities even if interested in only few

 Codegen support
-- Quicktype - no
+- Quicktype - :x:
-- json2ts - yes
+- json2ts - :white_check_mark:

 ### dynamicRef + dynamicAnchor